ntamas/PyOxidizer/pyoxidizer/docs/pyoxidizer_distributing_windows.rst

 The default :ref:`Python distributions <packaging_python_distributions>` used
 by PyOxidizer require Windows 8 or Windows 2012 or newer.

-The official Python 3.8 Windows distributions available on www.python.org support Windows 7.
-PyOxidizer has chosen to drop support for Windows 7 to simplify support.

 In addition to the restrictions imposed by the Python distribution in use, Rust may impose its own restrictions.
 However, Rust has historically produced binaries that work on Windows 8 and Windows 2012, so this likely is not